CAMeL-Lab/camel_parser/README.rst

 Using another morphology database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Curently, the CamelParser uses CamelTools' default morphology database, the morphology-db-msa-r13.
+Curently, the CamelParser uses CAMeLTools' default morphology database, the morphology-db-msa-r13.

-For our paper, we used the calima-msa-s31 databse.
-To get this to reproduce our experiments, follow these steps (note that you need an account with the LDC):
+For our paper, we used the calima-msa-s31 database.
+To use this database, follow these steps (note that you need an account with the LDC):

 1. Install camel_tools v1.5.2 or later (you can check this using camel_data -v)